magiruuvelvet/jimaku-editor/doc/DOCUMENTATION.en.md

 The renderer supports executing external commands on every rendered PNG file to easily integrate your custom post processing steps.
-By default no command is ran.
-They must be explicitly specified so the renderer knows about them.
+By default no command is run, they must be explicitly specified so the renderer knows about them.

 The command is specified using the `--command "command arg1 arg2"`